mrazomej/phd/src/chapter_05/section_11_cell_age_dist.md

 $$
 This result comes simply from the definition of conditional probability.
 Since
-$F(a)$ is the probability of surviving $a$ or more minutes without dividing, by the definition of conditional probability we have that
+$F(a)$ is the probability of surviving $a$ or more minutes without dividing, by the definition of conditional probability, we have that
 $$
 F(a + t \mid a) = \frac{F(a, a + t)}{F(a)},
 $$